-Max Bonici is an associate in the Financial Institutions Advisory practice.
+Max Bonici is an associate in the Financial Services Regulatory practice.
 He counsels US and non-US financial institutions on bank regulatory and enforcement matters.

 Max represents financial institutions in licensing and regulatory matters before US bank regulators as well as in US and cross-border matters, including by conducting internal investigations and due diligence reviews.
 He also counsels clients on enhancing policies and procedures and implementing remediation steps.
 He regularly works on matters involving the Bank Holding Company Act, the International Banking Act, and the Dodd-Frank Act, among others.
 In addition, he counsels emerging fintech and regtech companies on regulatory matters.